bastiencarreres/snsim/docs/openfit.md

-# Fit and OpenSim class
+# Fit and SNSimSample class

 *snsim* allow to fit lightcurves :